-While I’m no expert in French cooking, I’ve tried my hands at quite a few French-inspired recipes in the last year- everything from condiments like basil gremolata and pickled Italian peppers to appetizers like pan fried tomatoes and sauteed mushrooms.
+While I’m no expert in French cooking, I’ve tried my hands at quite a few French-inspired recipes in the last year- everything from condiments like basil Gremolata and pickled Italian peppers to appetizers like pan fried tomatoes and sauteed mushrooms.

+What truly blew me away was how effortless and easy they were to make.
 French food is more about refined cooking techniques, minimal ingredients and letting simple flavors shine, and that’s exactly what I managed to achieve with my tomato oil recipe.

 Jump to: